About Instagram Story posting

 Support for links, polls, music and other interactive overlays

-At present, there is no support for rich overlays like Polls, Q & A, Music or other interactive elements.
+At present, there is no support for stickers like Polls, Q & A, Music or other interactive elements.
 If you need to add one, you can select to Publish Manually, and you'll receive a push notification on the Sked app on your device at the time you have assigned and you'll be able to download the media and post with the native Instagram app.

 Specification for Instagram Stories